Shakshuka: Tunisian breakfast is served

 What is shakshuka?

-Shakshuka (also spelled shakshouka) is a dish that originated from Tunisia, a North African country bordering the Mediterranean Sea.
+Shakshuka (alternatively spelled shakshouka) is a dish that originated from Tunisia, a North African country bordering the Mediterranean Sea.
 It’s made primarily of poached eggs in a tomato-based sauce with onions, peppers and spices served in a cast iron pan or a tajine.
 Although it is a popular breakfast/brunch dish in North Africa and the Middle East (especially Israel), it is hearty enough to be eaten for dinner as well.

 Where can I get it?
-Shashuka can be found in a number of places serving global cuisine, but you’ll have the highest chance of finding shakshuka at North African or Middle Eastern/Mediterranean restaurants that serve brunch.
+Shakshuka can be found in a number of places serving global cuisine, but you’ll have the highest chance of finding shakshuka at North African or Middle Eastern/Mediterranean restaurants that serve brunch.
 Here are some locations that served the best versions of this eggy dish.